KvngBleach/Security-/markdown.md

 * Varied Techniques: Social engineering attacks can take many forms, occurring online, over the phone, or even in person.

           In essence, social engineering is about convincing people to do something they shouldn't, by exploiting their natural tendencies and psychological responses.
 It's a significant threat because humans are often the weakest link in the security chain.
+ ## Phishing

+</table> Phishing is a type of social engineering attack where malicious actors attempt to deceive individuals into revealing sensitive information, such as usernames, passwords, credit card details, or other personal data, by disguising themselves as trustworthy entities.
+Think of it as "fishing" for sensitive information by casting out deceptive "bait."

+* Deception is Central: Phishing relies heavily on trickery and manipulation.
+Attackers craft messages (typically emails, but also texts, phone calls, or even social media messages) that appear to be from legitimate organizations or people the target trusts.

+* Impersonation of Trusted Entities: Attackers commonly impersonate well-known companies (banks, social media platforms, online retailers), government agencies, or even colleagues and friends.
+They often use logos, branding, and language that closely resemble the real entity.

+* Urgency and Fear Tactics: Phishing attempts often create a sense of urgency or fear to pressure victims into acting quickly without thinking critically.
+For example, a message might claim that an account has been compromised and requires immediate action to secure it, or that a payment is overdue and will result in service suspension.

+* Requests for Sensitive Information: The ultimate goal of a phishing attack is to get the victim to divulge confidential data.
+This can be done through various means:

+          Malicious Links: The message often contains links that lead to fake websites designed to look like the legitimate organization's login or information entry pages.
+Any data entered on these fake sites is then stolen by the attackers.

+          Malicious Attachments: Attachments may contain malware that, once opened, can steal information, install backdoors, or perform other malicious actions.

+          Direct Requests: The message might directly ask for sensitive information, such as a password reset or account verification, often under a false pretense.